 The Scheme manages its liquidity risk by monitoring application and redemption requests to ensure sufficient liquidity is available; investing in financial instruments which under normal market conditions are readily convertible to cash; and maintaining sufficient cash and cash equivalents to meet normal operating requirements.

 Maturity analysis for financial liabilities

-Financial liabilities of the Scheme comprise trade and other payables, distributions payable, derivative financial instruments and net assets attributable to unitholders.
+Financial liabilities of the Scheme comprise trade and other payables and distributions payable.
 Trade and other payables and distributions payable have no contractual maturities but are typically settled within 30 days.